 An insolvency practitioner will be able to talk you through the entire liquidation process and determine whether liquidation is right for your hotel.
 If it is, we will take control of the whole process once appointed; if, however, there is a chance to save your hotel from closure, we will explore a range of rescue and recovery options to get your hotel back on its feet.

 A raft of government supported measures were announced when the country went into a nationwide lockdown, all aimed at helping companies survive the brunt of the COVID crisis.
 These measures ranged from loans, payment holidays, as well as the much-utilized Coronavirus Job Retention Scheme.

 Like other companies across the country, many hotels took advantage of the government’s Coronavirus Job Retention Scheme (CJRS), allowing hoteliers to furlough their staff while the hotel is closed.
 This scheme allows hotel businesses to be effectively paused, saving precious cash resources in the process.
-The CJRS has been extended until March 2021, allowing hotels to retain staff while the situation continues to unfold.
+The CJRS has been extended until the end of September 2021, allowing hotels to retain staff while the situation continues to unfold.

-In addition to this sector-specific help, hotels are also eligible to take out a government-backed loan either through the the Bounce Back Loan scheme or the Coronavirus Business Interruption Loan Scheme (CBILS), depending on the size of the company and the size of the loan needed.
+In addition to this sector-specific help, hotels are also eligible to take out a government-backed loan through the Recovery Loans Scheme which is open to applications until the end of 2021.

 Taking out additional borrowing when cash reserves are low could be a solution to solving your current cash flow worries.
 However, in order for these types of loans to work in your favour, you need to be confident that your hotel has the ability to get back on the track to profitability.
 Piling debt on to a company which is already heavily indebted, or one whose long-term future hangs in the balance, could simply just be delaying the inevitable.